 Here’s an analogy.
 Suppose you wake up in a bad mood.
 Irritable for no reason.
 A weird kind of tension hovering in the craw that saps your mojo and makes you snap at people around you.
 You can’t see the funny side of anything, life is a chore, the future looks doubleplus ungood.
 Why?
 You start thinking about the reasons.
 Is it your wife?
 She certainly is being annoying this morning.
 Is it last night’s kebab?
 It was quite fatty and you’re feeling pretty skanky.
 Is it work?
 That’s certainly shit.
 Is it just a random strike of fate?
 Are you guilty here?
 Is someone or something else?
 You go over your problems, looking for the why, the why, the why; but, strange to say, even though you find answers which are unquestionably accurate, the tension doesn’t go away.
 If anything it gets worse.

 Do you see where this is going?
-As I pointed out in my article about the failures of the lockdown left, and as I’ve just demonstrated in the thousand words or so that I’ve just written, hunting for ‘why’ is not an entirely useless activity.
+As I pointed out in my article about the failures of the lockdown left, and as I’ve just demonstrated above, hunting for ‘why’ is not an entirely useless activity.
 Perhaps work is making you feel frustrated and sad?
 If you can’t see how it’s sucking the juice out of your spine, then you can’t do anything about it.
 Perhaps your wife does hate you, or maybe your diet is bringing you down, and you need to see these things and act upon them?
 Or maybe it’s just biorhythms and the Mercury retrograde.
 But does such speculation — such theorising — ever uncover the real problem?
 Or solve it?
 Does a day spent thinking about your problems ever make you feel better, clearer, resolved?
 Does leaving a shit job, leaving an unloving partner or successfully dieting free you from the interminable rollercoaster of ups and downs that you spend your life on?
 Or do you find it’s not long before you’re discontent again?

 What actually lies “behind” our dystopian world goes far, far deeper than any plot or conspiracy theory that can ever be offered.
 The inhuman causes and terminal consequences of our civilisation are, in truth, the same as those of the ‘sub-civilisations’ which preceded ours — the various prototypes which have arisen since the first human-machine put itself together in ancient Mesopotamia — which either destroyed themselves by over-exploiting their resource-base or wiped themselves out by hyper-inflationary theft based on, and civil unrest as a result of, exploitation of men and women.
 There is an extremely potent argument — offered by Lewis Mumford, Jacques Ellul and Ivan Illich — that this exploitation was built on a technology which is now, after two-hundred years of post-industrial development, so invasive and pervasive that it is running the show autonomously.